Dr Di Winkler AM

 Head of Government Relations & Policy

-As the Summer Foundation’s Head of Government Relations and Policy, Amelia Condi’s focus is to influence and work alongside government to enable better outcomes for young people with disability.
+Amelia Condi is the Summer Foundation’s Head of Government Relations and Policy.
+She leads the organisation’s policy and strategic influence and works alongside all levels of government to enable better outcomes for younger people with disability.

-In leading the Policy Team, Amelia’s work has an emphasis on shaping policy reform and influencing future opportunities for young people with disability.
+In leading the Government Relations and Policy Team, Amelia focuses on shaping policy reform, developing policy solutions and influencing future opportunities for younger people with disability.

 Amelia has a passion for social policy issues and is driven to make an impact.